DFE-Digital/get-into-teaching-app/app/views/content/early-years-teaching-training.md

 You’ll need to do ‘early years initial teacher training’ (EYITT) to achieve ‘early years teacher status’ (EYTS).
 This will allow you to work in a nursery or early years setting.

-If you want to teach in a school then you will need to achieve qualified teacher status (QTS).
+If you want to teach in a primary or secondary school then you will need to achieve qualified teacher status (QTS).
 [Find out more about training to teach primary and secondary pupils](/train-to-be-a-teacher).

 ## What you need to become an early years practitioner